GhadeerAbuoda/SPARQL-star-Benchmark/README.md

-# On Benchmarking RDF-star triplestores with StarBench
+# On Benchmarking RDF-star triplestores with StarBenchj

 # Overview
 RDF-star is an extension of RDF that allows for more expressive relationships, enabling more powerful applications and use cases.
 Adoption of RDF-star may result in increased utilization of RDF triplestores capable of supporting its applications.
 Support for RDF-star in existing RDF triplestores allows for seamless integration, but further research is needed to enhance their capabilities.
 We developed StarBench, a SPARQL-star benchmark to evaluate RDF triplestores' performance in handling RDF-star and SPARQL-star queries.
 The evaluation revealed that certain RDF triplestores would benefit from optimization techniques specifically designed for RDF-star, emphasizing the need for additional research and development in this area.